json-nn/mcpskins/README.md

 ### Two ways to browse and equip skins
 - **Refit screen overlay** — an in-context skin carousel embedded directly into TACZ's native weapon refit screen, for quickly cycling through skins for the gun currently in hand.
+Its toggle button's position, size, and anchor corner are all configurable, including a drag-to-place picker in-game.
-- **Skin Armory** — a standalone, full-screen catalog with a rotatable 3D preview podium, search, rarity/collection filters, and sorting.
-Opens via hotkey or the `/mcpskins armory` command, and works independently of what's in the player's hand.
+- **Skin Armory** — a standalone, full-screen catalog with a rotatable 3D preview podium, search, rarity/collection filters, an "owned/locked" filter, and sorting.
+  Opens via hotkey (default **K**) or the `/mcpskins armory [skinId]` command, and works independently of what's in the player's hand.

 ### Live preview before you own it
 Locked skins can be previewed on the real weapon model — in both the refit overlay and the Armory — before a player owns them.
 Previews are entirely client-side; nothing is sent to the server and no skin is granted until the player actually equips one they own.
+This preview behavior is server-configurable and can be disabled.

 ### Server-authoritative ownership
-Skin ownership is tracked per-player on the server and synced to the client.
+Skin ownership is tracked per-player on the server (survives death, synced on login, respawn, and dimension change) and mirrored to the client.
 Skins are granted via admin commands or as an item drop, and unlock instantly with a toast/chat confirmation.
+A skin actually equipped on a weapon adds a small "Skinned by \<player\>" lore line, kept in sync as the skin changes or is removed.

+### Fusing duplicates into rarer skins
+Shift + right-clicking a skin-unlock item consumes a configurable number of same-rarity duplicates from across the player's inventory and rerolls one skin of the next rarity tier up (`COMMON → UNCOMMON → RARE → EPIC → LEGENDARY`), preferring skins the player doesn't already own.
+Can be disabled server-side.

 ### Rich skin metadata
 Each skin entry supports rarity, a named collection, a short description, and a "new" badge — all optional and shown in the Skin Armory's filters, sorting, and info panel.

+### Configurable, with a sane client/server split
+- **Client config** — refit-button position/size/anchor, toast on/off and duration,
+  carousel sizing.
+Purely local, editable in-game via the mod's config screen.
+- **Server config** — fusion on/off and cost, whether locked skins can be previewed, and permission levels for equip-bypass and admin commands.
+Authoritative and synced per-world.

 ## Commands